nicodex/HelloAmi/README.md

 project has grown to allow starting the ROM Workbench:
   - [`C/LoadWB`](C/LoadWB.asm)
-    Very simple re-implementation of the original program with the same name that starts the Workbench (does not support any arguments, always returns RETURN_OK, only supports the `workbench.task` method, and still has some issues - like possible inheritance of the current console handles).
+    Very simple re-implementation of the original program with the same name that starts the Workbench (ignores all arguments, always returns OK, does not detect running Workbench, and only supports `workbench.task` method).
   - [`C/EndCLI`](C/EndCLI.asm)
     Re-implementation of the original program with the same name that closes the current CLI.
 This allows you to close the initial CLI after booting